cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry-legacy.html.md

 ---
 title: Using the CFoundry Ruby Gem to manage applications (Classic / Legacy Cloud Foundry)
 ---

 ## <a id='intro'></a>Introduction ##

 This is a guide to using the CFoundry Ruby Gem to manage an account on a Cloud Foundry instance.

 ## <a id='connecting'></a>Connecting to Cloud Foundry ##

-First of all make sure you have included the cfoundry gem as part of your application, add it the Gemfile if your are using bundler;
+First of all make sure you have included the cfoundry gem as part of your application, add it the Gemfile if your are using bundler:

 ~~~ruby